1. What is a Foreign LLC in California?

 Step 2: Confirm your LLC name meets California requirements

-California does not require a separate name reservation for foreign LLCs.
+California does not require a separate name reservation for Foreign LLCs.
 Your LLC name is reviewed for availability during the registration process itself.
 If your legal name is unavailable, you may designate an alternate California use name.

 Step 3: Appoint a California Registered Agent